HTMOT : Hierarchical Topic Modelling Over Time: HTMOT : Hierarchical Topic Modelling Over Time

-To summarize, when drawing a topic assignment for a word, we either draw from the document tree (local DP) with probability $\frac{n_d}{\alpha+n_d}$ or we draw from the corpus tree (global DP) with probability $\frac{n_w}{\beta+n_w}*(\frac{\alpha}{\alpha+n_d})$ or else we create a new topic.
+To summarize, when drawing a topic assignment for a word, we either draw from the document tree, corpus tree, or we create a new topic.
 Then, we draw from a Bernoulli to decide if we go deeper or not.
 If we do go deeper, we repeat the same process until we eventually stop.
-This process is then applied repeatedly too all of the words in the corpus until convergence.
+This process is then applied repeatedly too all of the words in the corpus multiple times until convergence.

-For comparison, the equivalent step for LDA using our implementation of Gibbs sampling would require to sample only from: